Sherborne Prep School, Sherborne

 THE HEAD TEACHER

 All pupils are given a Functional Movement Screen (FMS) to assess posture, balance, co-ordination and strength and a personalised programme of simple exercises to help improve them.
 Just out of interest, FMS was developed in the US with elite athletes and Military/Navy Seals.
+They were able to access online activities during the lockdown.

 It’s not just the sporty kids who get sessions with the top coaches; they arrange the timetable so they all do.
 After fixtures, they ask ‘Did you play well?’
 ‘Did practice help?’ – not just ‘Did you win?’
 Having said that, they do seem to win a lot of the time (runners up in national IAPS girls’ hockey, national swimming champs, gold karate medals.
-The list goes on).
+The list goes on.)

 Each child is in a form group and the form tutor is the first port of call for pupils.
 Staff meet every morning to discuss any emerging issues.
 Communication with parents is strong.
 They’re encouraging leadership amongst girls.
 Year 7s mentor Pre-Prep pupils.